Summary of Significant Accounting Policies

 Under the plan, vesting of awards can either be based on the passage of time or on the achievement of performance goals.
 For awards that vest on the passage of time, compensation cost is recognized over the vesting period.
 For performance-based awards, the Company recognizes compensation costs over the requisite service period when conditions for achievement become probable.
 The Company estimates forfeitures at the time of grant and revises those estimates in subsequent periods if actual forfeitures differ or are expected to differ.
 These estimates, which are currently at 10%, are based on historical forfeiture behavior exhibited by employees of the Company.

-Basic earnings per share is computed using the weighted average number of common shares outstanding during the period and income available to common stockholders.
-Diluted earnings per share is computed using the weighted average number of common shares outstanding during the period plus the dilutive effect of all potential shares of common stock including common stock issuable pursuant to stock options, warrants, and RSUs.
+Basic earnings (loss) per share is computed using the weighted average number of common shares outstanding during the period and income available to common stockholders.
+Diluted earnings (loss) per share is computed using the weighted average number of common shares outstanding during the period plus the dilutive effect of all potential shares of common stock including common stock issuable pursuant to stock options, warrants, and RSUs.
+Earnings (loss) per share for continuing operations and discontinued operations are computed independently.
 As a result, the sum of per share amount may not equal the total.
-Refer to Note 14 for the calculations of basic and diluted earnings per share.
+Refer to Note 13 for the calculations of basic and diluted earnings (loss) per share.

 Foreign Currency Translation

 Assets and liabilities of foreign operations are translated into U.S. dollars at the balance sheet date.
 Revenues and expenses are translated at average monthly exchange rates.
 Gains or losses resulting from the translation of foreign subsidiaries represent other comprehensive income (loss) and are accumulated as a separate component of stockholders’ equity.
-Currency translation gains or (losses) are recorded in accumulated other comprehensive loss within stockholders’ equity and amounted to approximately $5,000 and ($0.3) million during the years ended December 31, 2020 and 2019, respectively.
+Currency translation gains or (losses) are recorded in accumulated other comprehensive loss within stockholders' equity and amounted to approximately ($0.8) million and ($12.0) thousand during the years ended December 31, 2018 and 2017, respectively.

 Recent Accounting Pronouncements